jouterleys/MarkerlessCP/README.md

 A participant with CP came into the HMRL on July 28, 2021.
 Overground walking gait was collected using markerless and markerbased systems.
 Markerless data were collected with 8 Sony RX0II cameras.
 Markerbased data were collected using 11 Qualisys Oqus cameras.
-The markerset set used was sufficient to build a 6DOF lower body model.
+The markerset used was sufficient to build a 6DOF lower body model.

 The following conditions were collected